 Cow Path Tiger Beetle

-Fake bogs, strip mines & solar projects
+Cranberry bogs as a ruse for strip mines & solar projects

 MassWildlife is complicit in Makepeace’s scheme claiming it is building cranberry bogs and reservoirs when it is really just doing sand and gravel extraction.
 Here are the sites where MassWildlife gave Makepeace permits